Saffron

 Pro Tip

-Steeping in warm water or milk to release color and flavor
+Steeping in warm water, milk, or broth to extract color and flavor before adding to dishes

 Storage